 The Company is a for-profit entity and primarily is involved in the acquisition and development of natural resource projects and exploration for, and production of oil and gas.

-The financial information in these consolidated financial statements is for the period since incorporation on 26 July 2021 to 31 December 2021, hence there is no comparative information.
+The comparative financial information in these consolidated financial statements is for the period of 26 July 2021 to 31 December 2021.